efcs/elib/README.md

 # Elib

 elib is a personal C\+\+ library and an excuse to learn/practice more parts of C\+\+.
-It can be found at github.com/efcs/elib
+It can be found at github.com/efcs/elib.
+The homepage for elib is http://elib.efcs.ca

 WARNING: This file is update very infrequently
-LAST UPDATE: 31/05/2014
+LAST UPDATE: 07/06/2014

 ## Platform Support
 Elib currently only supports Linux and OS X. Although most libraries would